Posted by kyle.koon@thomasnet.com on | Comments Off on Tariffs, Uncertainty, and the Value of Staying Domestic in Manufacturing

 Lori explained her dedication to people and manufacturing in this way: “People are my passion!
 In manufacturing, we use processes and technology/innovation to transform raw materials into final products.
 That transformation is powered by people with diverse skill sets working collaboratively!
 Identifying and harnessing the unique gifts and talents that each person brings to the team is where the magic happens.”

-The Tapani Sisters’ Excellent Adventure
+Posted by TWPwyomingmachine on | Comments Off on The Tapani Sisters’ Excellent Adventure

 It took nine miles of walking and too-many-to-count blisters for Lori and Traci Tapani to find just the right tree—when Washington DC’s cherry blossoms are at their peak—for the perfect picture.
 Turns out, though, when they found the ideal tree, it wasn’t a cherry tree at all.
 Rather, it was a tree fashioned from sheet metal, re-born as a metal sculpture at the National Gallery of Art Sculpture Garden.
 It was the perfect backdrop for the Co-Presidents of a precision metal fabrication company, Wyoming Machine, based in Stacy, Minn.